 When to Hang Trail Cameras: Summer Buck Inventory Guide

-01Why early July is the window
+01Why summer is the window

 Bucks are patternable.
 Summer bucks live a boring, repeatable life: bed in the same shady cover, walk the same edge to the same food source, repeat.
 Bachelor groups feed in bean fields and clover plots in daylight, often hitting the same corner within the same half-hour window for weeks.
 That predictability collapses in September when bachelor groups break up and testosterone rewires everything — so the photos you get now are the cheapest intel you'll collect all year.

-02Where to hang summer cameras
+03Where to hang summer cameras

 Summer placement is about food, water, and the routes between them — not the rut sign you'll chase in November.